Best IVF Tracking App 2026: 5 Apps Compared for Fertility Treatment

 Are IVF tracking apps safe for my data?

 It varies.
-Embie is HIPAA and GDPR compliant, the strongest standard for health data.
-Berry Fertility integrates with clinic EMR systems, keeping data within healthcare infrastructure.
+Berry Fertility integrates with clinic EMR systems, meaning your data flows through existing healthcare data infrastructure with its associated protections.
+Bonzun IVF is CE-marked as a medical device in the EU, which includes data handling requirements under EU regulations.
 Always check an app's privacy policy before entering sensitive treatment data, and look for HIPAA compliance if you're in the US.

 How many IVF cycles does the average person do?